 Tummy Tuck in Albany

 An abdominoplasty, also known as a tummy tuck, is a procedure performed to provide you with a more toned, flat abdomen.
-Albany plastic surgeon Dr. Barach understands the transformative impact a tummy tuck can have on your life.
+Albany plastic surgeon Dr. Kayastha understands the transformative impact a tummy tuck can have on your life.
 The procedure has the power to turn back the clock several years, returning your figure to its ideal contour.
-At his Albany, New York practice, Dr. Barach listens carefully to each patient’s goals in order to ensure the best possible outcome for each individual.
+At his Albany, New York practice, Dr. Kayastha listens carefully to each patient’s goals in order to ensure the best possible outcome for each individual.

 View our Tummy Tuck Patient Gallery.